bldl/emplace-spidermonkey/README.md

 ### Step 5 - Implementing The `Insert` Handler

+  In this step, we’ll handle the scenario where the specified key doesn’t exist in the map.

+  __The Specification States__

    ```
    5. Let insertFn be ?
 Get(handler, "insert").
    6. Let inserted be ?
 Call(insertFn, handler, « e.[[Value]], key, M »).